cmusphinx/cmusphinx.github.io/wiki/codingstyle.md

 conditional blocks.
 This makes it easier to add things to them and prevents ambiguous readings of code.
 The opening  brace should **always** go on the same line as the preceding conditional or loop statement.
-In addition, we typically put the ''else'' or ''else if'' keyword on a separate line from the preceding close bracket.
+In addition, we typically put the `else` or `else if` keyword on a separate line from the preceding close bracket.
 This makes it easier to re-arrange conditions with cut and paste.
 So, in summary, blocks should look like this: